rollwagen/linux/threading.md

   * can be held by at most one thread of execution
   * main **disadvantage**: **_busy waiting_** (spinlock)
     * process _spins_ while waiting for lock (busy wait)
-    * advantage: no context switch required
+    * advantage: no context switch required:
-    > a context switch to move the thread to the waiting state and a
+      * _a context switch to move the thread to the waiting state and a_
-    > second context switch to restore the waiting thread once the lock becomes available
+      * _second context switch to restore the waiting thread once the lock becomes available_

 * **semaphore** - an `int` accessed only through two standard atomic operations: `wait()` and `signal()`
   * from [Linux-Kernel-Development]:
   * in Linux, sepaphores are _sleeping locks_
-  > When a task attempts to acquire a semaphore that is unavailable, the semaphore places
+    * _When a task attempts to acquire a semaphore that is unavailable, the semaphore places_
-  > the task onto a _wait queue_ and puts the task to sleep.
+    * _the task onto a **wait queue** and puts the task to sleep._
   * _pro_ because task sleeps, semaphores are well suited to locks that are held for a long time
   * _con_ because of overhead (two context switches) not optimal for locks held for short periods
   * often 'used' as sleeping _mutual exclusion lock_ ("sleeping spin lock") with a _count_ of one